Queen Street (Toronto): 501/301 Queen

+Cancelled and future rapid transit

 Queen Street subway

 Beneath Queen Street West is a little-known urban artifact.
 In the 1940s, the Toronto Transit Commission proposed to construct, in addition to a rapid-transit subway under Yonge Street, a second tunnel under Queen Street that would allow the PCC streetcars from certain routes to avoid other traffic as they ran through central areas.
 The Queen subway would run from Trinity Bellwoods Park in the west to Broadview Avenue in the east.
 This two-line plan was approved by referendum in 1946, but when hoped-for funding from the government of Canada did not materialize, the Queen line was postponed.
 In the 1960s, the TTC decided that a subway to replace the crowded Bloor Street streetcars would be more valuable, as after the construction of the Yonge line most of the passenger traffic had moved north with the subway.
 While the Queen line remained on the list of proposals into the 1970s, it was never again a priority.

 When the Yonge subway was being constructed in the early 1950s, the shell of an east–west station for the Queen line, sometimes called Lower Queen, was built under its Queen station, and passenger flows within the station were laid out on the assumption that it would eventually be an interchange.
 In the 1990s, some of the space was reused for a pedestrian passage when the subway station was being made wheelchair-accessible, but the rest of the station shell remains empty to this day.

+Ontario Line

-In more recent transit planning, the Ontario Line is proposed to run below Queen from Spadina Avenue to Parliament Street, connecting to the Yonge-University Line at Osgoode and Queen stations while also serving three other stations on Queen Street: Queen-Spadina (one stop west of Osgoode station; underground), Moss Park (one stop east of Queen-Yonge station; underground), and Riverside-Leslieville (three stops east of Moss Park station; elevated).
+The Ontario Line is an under-construction subway line that will have a section running below Queen from Spadina Avenue to Parliament Street, connecting to the Line 1 Yonge-University at Osgoode and Queen stations while also serving three other stations on Queen Street, with two; Chinatown (one stop west of Osgoode station) and Moss Park (one stop east of Queen station), located along this stretch, with a third, Leslieville (three stops east of Moss Park station), located at the Lakeshore East and Stouffville GO Transit lines at a point east of where the line will cross Queen after dipping southwards.